johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-30-azure-functions-resource-should-exist-before-deployment/index.md

 ## Conclusion

 Should we need to do this?
 No. But it does seem to work.
-If you have a better solution, please let me know.
+If you're facing this issue, give it a try.